kugatsu765/vueNotification/README.md

 });
 ```

-Throw notification where you want.
+Emit the notification where you want.

 ```javascript
 this.$notification.new("hello world", {  timer: 10 });